-How is advancement encouraged in a Boy Scout troop.
+How is advancement encouraged in a Scouts BSA Troop.
 Here are a few ideas:

 - Communicate to the youth leadership the ways that advancement can be incorporated into meetings and activities – for example, taking a hike on an outing so the younger scouts can fulfill some of their early rank requirements

 - Having an advancement chair who works with the youth leadership and encourages advancement